hamzamo2men2022932/casadi-on-gpu/README.md

            int mem);
 ```

-Meaning:

-* `arg` and `res` are arrays of pointers to inputs and outputs.
+`arg` and `res` are arrays of pointers to inputs and outputs
-* `iw` is an integer workspace for internal operations.
-* `w` is a floating point workspace for scratch values.
-* `mem` is an index used when CasADi stores internal state.

-The header gives the exact buffer sizes.
+`iw` and `w` are small scratch workspaces CasADi may use internally
+The sizes of these arrays are provided in the generated header
-In this FK example they are zero, so we allocate minimal one element arrays to keep CUDA happy.
+For this FK example they are both zero, so we pass small dummy arrays
+`mem` is a memory slot index used when CasADi maintains internal state In this FK example it does nothing, so 0 is fine

-If your CasADi function has non zero workspace sizes, allocate arrays of those sizes in the wrapper.
+If your function has non zero workspace sizes, allocate arrays of the required sizes inside the wrapper.
 ---

 ## **5. Evaluate Many Samples in Parallel**